On this page:

 Siding Installation Cost Factors

-The cost of your siding project can vary based on a number of variables, such as the size of your home, selected materials, complexity of the project, and geographic location.
+The cost of your siding project can vary based on several variables, such as the size of your home, selected materials, complexity of the project, and geographic location.
 Get several estimates and ask questions to understand what goes into the cost of your project.

-Size of the home: It should not surprise you that the size of the home is a major factor in determining the siding installation cost.
+Size of the home: It should not surprise you that the size of the house is a significant factor in determining the siding installation cost.
 Larger homes require more materials and take more time to complete the installation.

-Project complexity: The cost of a siding project will be more if the home’s exterior is more complex.
-Taller homes require scaffolding for crews to work on, homes with more windows and corners require more trim and cutting, and homes with a lot of detail work such as curves or moldings will require more precision work.
+Project complexity: The cost of a siding project will be higher if the home’s exterior is more complex.
+Taller homes require scaffolding for crews to work on, homes with more windows and corners require more trim and cutting, and homes with a lot of detail work, such as curves or moldings, will need more precision work.